-As all equestrians know, horses are superb athletes.
-But sometimes athletes become injured.
-While I work with injured animals, my goal as a certified equine sports massage therapist is to PREVENT injury in the first place.
+Horses are superb athletes and prone to injury.
+Your horse needs equine sports massage immediately to prevent injury, reduce stiffness, and aid healing.
+While I work with injured animals, my goal as a certified equine sports massage therapist is to prevent injury in the first place.

-Horses are made up of 60% muscle and are the most tendinous of all land mammals.
+Horses are made up of 60% muscle.
 They use 16 muscles to move their ears alone.
-We have the unique benefit of being able work closely with and ride these amazing animals, giving us a perspective to FEEL when there is stiffness, hesitation, or unbalance.
+We have the unique benefit of being able work closely with and ride these amazing animals, giving us a perspective to feel when there is stiffness, hesitation, or unbalance.
 Unfortunately, by the time you can feel this your horse is in serious need of muscle release.
 Often behavioral problems can be attributed to your horse letting you know there is pain or discomfort before the symptoms appear physically.
 The best thing any horse owner can do is prevent these behavioral and physical problems with regular sports massage treatments.

 Equine sports massage uses the hands, fingers and elbows of the therapist to target tight muscles and acupressure points in the horse.
 We feel the tension with our bodies and treat accordingly.
 Touch is the most important factor and is incredibly powerful.
 We manipulate the soft tissue to loosen muscles, joints, and tendons; increase blood flow and lymphatic activity; and reduce stress.
 Sports massage is used in all facets of exercise: warm-up; cool down; general maintenance; pre- and post-competition; and post-injury or rehabilitation of both working athletes and pets.